openshift/cluster-version-operator/docs/dev/clusterversion.md

 The `ClusterVersion` is a custom resource object which holds the current version of the cluster.
 This object is used by the administrator to declare their target cluster state, which the cluster-version operator (CVO) then works to transition the cluster to that target state.

-## Finding your current update image
+## Finding your current release image

-You can extract the current update image from the `ClusterVersion` object:
+You can extract the current release image from the `ClusterVersion` object:

 ```console
 $ oc get clusterversion -o jsonpath='{.status.current.image}{"\n"}' version